Pa. gives update on COVID-19 cases, vaccinations for Monday

-(WKBN) – The Pennsylvania Department of Health said Monday there were 3,019 additional positive cases of COVID-19 and seven more deaths since Friday’s report.
+(WKBN) – The Pennsylvania Department of Health said over the weekend, there were 4,080 new COVID-19 cases and 5 more deaths since Friday’s report.

-This brings the statewide total to 1,227,519 cases since the pandemic began and 27,857 deaths attributed to COVID-19.
+This brings the statewide total to 1,237,956 cases and 27,903 deaths attributed to COVID-19.
 County-specific information and a statewide map are available on the COVID-19 Data Dashboard.

+There are 754 individuals hospitalized with COVID-19.
+Of that number, 185 patients are in the intensive care unit with COVID-19.
+More data is available here.

 The most accurate daily data is available on the website, with archived data also available.